Gynecologic oncology is the specialty that treats cancer of the female reproductive organs, including:

 - Other gynecological cancers

 Gynecologic cancer services are provided through the Mass General Cancer Center at Emerson Hospital - Bethke, which combines talented cancer specialists and state-of-the-art technology in a convenient, comfortable setting.
-The center partners with Brigham and Women's Hospital to provide the latest, highest-quality cancer treatment close to home and family.

 About the Cancer Center